curityio/nginx_phantom_token_module/README.md

 ## Configuration Directives

+Use the below directives for version 2.0 or higher of the phantom token module.\
+See the [Version 1.0 Configuration Directives](V1-CONFIGURATION-DIRECTIVES.md) for older versions.

 ### Required Configuration Directives

 All the directives in this subsection are required; if any of these are omitted, the module will be disabled.